Jan Prosper Witkiewicz

-Surviving family accounts (supported by Polish literature) suggest that, most probably, he was a double agent who tried to provoke a major conflict between British and Russian Empire in Central Asia to weaken the latter decisively and thus give his native Lithuania a chance to regain sovereignty.
+Surviving family accounts (supported by Polish literature) suggest that, most probably, he was a double agent who tried to provoke a major conflict between the British and Russian Empire in Central Asia to weaken the latter decisively and thus give his native country a chance to regain sovereignty.
+Though this is in juxtaposition to all other evidence, and also calls into question the reason for his dedication to success in his Missions.
 He was also the paternal uncle of Stanisław Witkiewicz.

 Early life

-He was born into an old and distinguished Samogitian noble family in the Lithuanian village of Pašiaušė, at the time occupied by the Russian Empire.
+He was born into an old and distinguished family of Samogitian nobility in the Lithuanian village of Pašiaušė, at the time under Russian occupation.
 His father, Wiktoryn Witkiewicz, was the vice-marshal of the Šiauliai County appointed by Napoleon during the French invasion of Russia, and his mother was Justyna Aniela née Mikucka.

 Imprisonment and exile

 In 1817, Jan began studying at Kražiai College.
 While still at the College, he had helped found a secret society called the Black Brothers, an underground revolutionary-national resistance movement.
-Students initiated the movement to fight the Russian occupation of the former Lithuanian state.
-These young students distributed banned books, supported anti-Russian sentiments and wrote independence-oriented manifestos.
+Students initiated the movement to fight the Russian occupation and distributed banned books, supported anti-Russian sentiments and wrote independence-oriented manifestos.

 However, in 1823, the Black Brothers movement was exposed after they began posting revolutionary slogans and verses on prominent public buildings, and started sending anti-Tsarist letters, poems and patriotic appeals to the principal and students of the Vilnius University.
 In early 1824, Witkiewicz, together with five other youngsters, was arrested, brought to the prison of the former Basilian Monastery in Vilnius and interrogated.
-In an attempt to prevent any potential uprisings among other students, three of them were sentenced to death by the Russian authorities, and the remaining three were to be flogged and then exiled to Southern Urals.
+In an attempt to prevent any potential uprisings among other students, three of them were sentenced to death by the Russian authorities, and the remaining three were to be flogged and then exiled to Southern Ural.

-In a fortunate course of events and thanks to the involvement of the Grand Duke Konstantin Pavlovich, the de facto viceroy of the Congress Poland, the death sentences were changed with life imprisonment with hard labour in the Babruysk fortress.
+In a fortunate course of events and thanks to the involvement of the Konstantin Pavlovich, Grand Duke of Russia, the de facto viceroy of the Congress Poland, the death sentences were changed with life imprisonment with hard labour in the Babruysk fortress.
 Deprived of his nobility and forbidden all further contact with his family for ten years, Witkiewicz was later taken to serve as a common soldier at the Orsk fortress by the Ural River overlooking the Kazakh steppe.

-The poet Adam Mickiewicz retells in his poem Dziady how the Black Brothers from Kražiai were the first among the Lithuanian youth to be prosecuted in the Russian Empire.
+The poet Adam Mickiewicz retells in his poem Dziady how the Black Brothers from Kražiai were the first among the Polish-Lithuanian youth to be prosecuted in the Russian Empire.
 In the poem, there is also a scene where Mickiewicz describes how the young adolescents, handcuffed and chained, were bid farewell at the Gate of Dawn in Vilnius.